bolrog/d2dx/README.md

 # d2gx
 D2GX is a Glide-wrapper for Diablo II on modern PC:s

-Version 0.9.230323c
+Version 0.9.324

 ## Features
-  - Game is rendered with DirectX 11.
+  - High performance DirectX 11 renderer.
   - Behaves nicely in windowed mode.
-  - Enhanced fullscreen modes.
+  - Modernized fullscreen mode with high quality scaling.
   - Fixes startup glitches in older versions of the game.
   - More graphical enhancements (tba).

 ## Requirements
-  - Diablo 2: LoD 1.13c / 1.14d (other versions untested).
+  - Diablo 2: LoD 1.13c, 1.13d, or 1.14d (other versions untested).
   - Windows 7 and above.
+  - A CPU with SSE2 support.
   - Integrated graphics or discrete GPU with DirectX 11 support (feature level 10.0 required).

+## Compatibility
+So far it has been tested as working with:
+  - D2 LoD 1.13c, 1.13d, 1.14d
+  - PlugY
+  - D2ModMaker

 ## Installation
   Copy the included "glide3x.dll" into your Diablo II folder.